PGCHE & AFS

 Please be aware we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please send your application in as soon as possible.

 Sending your application in 3 months in advance will not guarantee you a place, but will give you a much better chance.

 If you need initial advice on the kind of detail to include in your claim, please contact Edd Pitt (firstname.lastname@example.org)

 We will be in contact with all applicants in August (September cohort) and December (January cohort), informing applicants if they have a place for the next iteration.
 If they do not have a place we will give alternative options.
-For those allocated a place, we will give further details of the programme and the Induction Day.
+For those allocated a place, we will give further details of the programme.